abyssDS/sfmlWiki/FAQ.md

 ### <a name="misc-projects"/>Are there any famous projects with SFML?

-As SFML is open source and has a permissive free software license game creators are not force to specify that they've used SFML in their games, thus it might well be that SFML has been used in bigger commercial projects.
+As SFML is open source and has a permissive free software license, game creators are not forced to specify that they've used SFML in their games, thus it might well be that SFML has been used in bigger commercial projects, we don't know of.
 As for the known projects, there's a [dedicated page](Projects) on the SFML's wiki.

 ### <a name="misc-distr"/>How can I distribute my game?